mediastudiespress/singles/workflows/pre-publication-check.md

-# Open reader pre-publication/new major version checks
+# pre-publication/new major version checks

+#openreader #single #publish

 - [ ] Check (and update, if necessary) the DOIs
 - [ ] Proofread each entry, with special attention to anything new